F1LT3R/F1LT3R/README.md

 ### Hello, World! 👋

-I have been developing web sites and mobile applications for twenty years.
-I experiment with low-power computing, building mechanical keyboards, and contributing to Open Source software.
-I use React, monorepos, Behavior Driven Development, and Dev-Ops integrations, to engineer user interfaces that scale across multiple teams, products and devices.
+Profile: I have been developing websites for 20 years, and hybrid mobile apps for 8 years.
+I have been instrumental in applying monorepos, cloud platforms, BDD, and DevOps to build architecture that empowers multiple engineering teams to ship a wide array of products with a unified methodology.
+I have led web engineering teams through the scaling journey from initial implementation, to serving the majority of K-12 classrooms in America.

+Shortly after COVID lock downs started I became full time parent for our babies, allowing my wife to continue the career she studied so hard for.
+Now our children are both in school, I am looking to get back into full time work, or resume contracting.

 - 🌱 I’m currently learning how to grow my own food.
 - 🤔 I’m looking for help with long-term maintenance of [React Workspaces](https://github.com/react-workspaces/react-workspaces-playground)